Hilton Hotels & Resorts is the latest hotel group to be under fire for allegedly deceptive pricing in its advertisements of hotel room rates.

 The lawsuit requests Marriott recompensate Washington, D.C., residents who Racine says were misled in the price of hotel rooms at the company’s properties.

 Racine claims that “Marriott’s unlawful trade practice has affected District consumers, as Marriott has charged resort fees to tens of thousands of District consumers over the years, charging those consumers well in excess of a million dollars.”

-It also asked that Marriott be prohibited from advertising daily hotel room rates that do not include mandatory resort fees in the price advertised for accommodations at its hotels.
+The lawsuit also asks that Marriott be prohibited from advertising daily hotel room rates that do not include mandatory resort fees in the price advertised for accommodations at its hotels.

-“By charging consumers resort fees in addition to the daily amount consumers must pay for their rooms, Marriott makes hundreds of millions of additional dollars in revenue without appearing to increase the price for which it initially offers its rooms.”
+“By charging consumers resort fees in addition to the daily amount consumers must pay for their rooms, Marriott makes hundreds of millions of additional dollars in revenue without appearing to increase the price for which it initially offers its rooms,” the lawsuit said.

-This lawsuit is not asking that the practice of charging resort fees is wrong, or should not be permitted, rather those fees are “fully and fairly disclosed to consumers in a transparent way.”
+The lawsuit filed against Marriott in Washington, D.C., is not declaring that the practice of charging resort fees is wrong, or that they should not be permitted, but rather that those fees are “fully and fairly disclosed to consumers in a transparent way.”